tyconsulting/blog.tyang.github.io/_posts/2017-05-19-deploying-arm-templates-with-artifacts-located-in-a-private-github-repository.md

 <a href="http://blog.tyang.org/wp-content/uploads/2017/05/image-9.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2017/05/image_thumb-9.png" alt="image" width="407" height="202" border="0" /></a>
 <h5>Conclusion</h5>
-By using the “proxy” Azure Function <em>GitHubPrivateRepoFileFetcher</em>, you can easily retrieve the content of a file in private GitHub repo without having to use custom headers in HTTP request.
-This “proxy” Azure Function is generic that you can use for any Azure subscriptions and any GitHub private repositories.
+By using the "proxy" Azure Function <em>GitHubPrivateRepoFileFetcher</em>, you can easily retrieve the content of a file in private GitHub repo without having to use custom headers in HTTP request.
+This "proxy" Azure Function is generic that you can use for any Azure subscriptions and any GitHub private repositories.
 If you regularly use GitHub private repositories for ARM templates, I strongly recommend you to create such a Azure function to assist you with your deployments.

 If you have any questions or recommendations, please feel free to contact me.